Messenger College

 Who Thrives Here

-Messenger enrolls just 24 students with a Pell Grant rate of 81.5% -- the highest in this batch, reflecting a very high-need student body drawn primarily from Pentecostal church communities.
+Messenger enrolls just 24 students with a Pell Grant rate of 81.5% - the highest in our dataset, reflecting a very high-need student body drawn primarily from Pentecostal church communities.
 The fit case is narrow and well-defined: a student called to Pentecostal ministry, comfortable with the doctrinal framework, and willing to accept the financial trade-offs of vocational-religious education.
 This is not an institution where general financial-ROI analysis is the right framework.

 The Verdict: The Numbers Don't Add Up

-The financial data raises serious concerns about Messenger College.
-With a net cost of $26,433 per year and median graduate earnings of only $29,463 ten years out, the estimated payback period exceeds >50 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at Messenger College are a real concern.
+With a net cost of $26,433 per year and the typical graduate earning only $29,463 ten years out, the estimated payback period exceeds >50 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

 Rankings & Links